nikolozsec/webr/README.md

 * Return HTTP status codes (https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)
 * Return IP address
 * Write output to specified Excel file
-* Take website screenshots with Chrome and store in 'screenshots' directory: [1] For all websites [2] Only for errors [3] None
+* Option to take website screenshots with Chrome and store in 'screenshots' directory
 * Screenshots fuinctionality is based on headless Chrome, images will be taken in the background and thus consume less resources

 ### Useful for ###